 Amala has been studying and practicing meditation and Buddhism since the early 1970s.
 She has been practicing with the Triratna (formerly FWBO) Community since 1991 and was ordained in 2000.
 For almost a decade she has worked as Program Director at Aryaloka, where she has planned programs and events and led many retreats and classes.
-Currently, Amala is stepping back from her full-on Aryaloka activities to rest and to revive her interest in creative pursuits.
+Currently, Amala is the chair of the Spiritual Vitality Council.

-Amala lives near the coast in New Hampshire.
+Amala lives in Southern Maine.
 She has two young adult children, her favorite people on the planet!

 Anilasri’s name was given to her at her ordination in California in 2005.
 It means “She who has the grace of the wind.”
 The Dharma continues to change her life every day, for which she has abundant gratitude.

 Anilasri moved to New Hampshire from Seattle in 2002 to be part of the Aryaloka sangha.
 She has been a practicing Buddhist in this tradition since 1995, when she found the FWBO, now the Triratna Buddhist Community, in Kathmandu, Nepal!
-She lives near Aryaloka with her wife, who is also a Buddhist.
+She now lives in Connecticut with her wife, who is also a Buddhist.
 Her two lovely daughters and their families live in New Jersey.

-Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Woody.
+Arjava lives in Dover, NH, with his wife Betsy, son Ben and dog Bodhi.
 He is a bank consultant, property manager, and project manager.
-He enjoys teaching the Dharma and can be found on Tuesday nights at Aryaloka teaching Introduction to Meditation and Buddhism.
 In Sanskrit his name means “Honest, direct, sincere, a good teacher who is exceptional for his directness and clarity.”

 IN MEMORIAM: Bodhilocana was a teacher for all of us.
 Her example of awareness, kindness and compassion showed us how to live everyday from the depth of one’s practice.
 She exemplified friendship, generosity, connection and caring for all beings.
 Bodhilocana was able to see clearly with humor and wise perspective.
 Her thoughtful study of the Dharma and her wish to share it was a gift to our sangha.
 To live with a radiance, soft and gentle, yet brilliant and strong, a glow of loving kindness, friendliness and compassion.
 That is how we remember Bodhilocana.

-Bodhipaksa is an author, and teacher.
+Bodhipaksa is an author and teacher.
 He is also the founder of Wildmind (www.wildmind.org), an online meditation center.
-He lives in Newmarket with his wife and two young children, and has a particular interest in teaching prison inmates.
+He lives in Newmarket with his two children and has a particular interest in teaching prison inmates.